New Brighton Centre Master Plan

 Land and development (B)

-• (B4) New pedestrian links: The Council completed a pedestrian crossing, as part of the Marine Parade upgrade, in 2018.
+• (B4) New pedestrian links: The Council completed a pedestrian crossing, as an early part of the Marine Parade upgrade, in 2018.

 Recovery together (C)

-• (C1) A stronger, active business association: As part of the Neat Places-facilitated marketing campaign to support the commercial core, ChristchurchNZ assisted deliver ‘Good Guides’ and an events assessment to consider gaps and a future strategy in 2023.
+• (C1) A stronger, active business association: As part of the Neat Places-facilitated marketing campaign to support the commercial core, ChristchurchNZ assisted delivery of an events assessment to consider gaps and a future strategy in 2023 and supported the Driftwood Council of Brighton (DCOB) to deliver ‘Good Guides’ in 2023 and 2024.
+The DCOB delivered a project to brighten shop fronts with new local branding in 2023 and created a website, Facebook page, series of postcards and delivered its first community event in 2024.

 • (C2) Economic development incentives: DCL supported the re-establishment of the New Brighton Business and Landowner Association and the Creating Momentum Regeneration Fund, which supported projects like the Carnaby Lane Revitalisation Project and a number of business start-ups, in 2017.
-ChristchurchNZ supported the delivery of business information workshops for local business leaders, small 'upgrade grants' (e.g. for new signage) and a marketing campaign via Neat Places and the release of the first 'Good Guide' in 2022.
+ChristchurchNZ supported the delivery of business information workshops for local business leaders, small 'upgrade grants' (e.g. for new signage) and a marketing campaign via Neat Places and the release of the 'Good Guides' in 2022, 2023 and 2024.

-• (C3) Transitional projects and events: The Council and community completed transitional projects, including the Tiny Huts, Recreate, Re:Activate and Pump Track, the Bubble mural in the commercial core and the Good Vibes market in the Roy Stokes Hall, since 2015.
+• (C3) Transitional projects and events: The Council, ChristchurchNZ and community has completed transitional projects since 2015.
+These included the Tiny Huts, Recreate, Re:Activate and Pump Track, the Bubble mural and other public artworks on buildings and utility cabinets in the commercial core and the Good Vibes market in the Roy Stokes Hall.
+Life in Vacant Spaces completed handover of the Roy Stokes Hall to Youth Alive (a New Brighton Trust that purchased the building from ChristchurchNZ to continue its use as a community space), in 2024.

 Ongoing actions